-GENEVA — An international team led by the U.N.’s top expert on politically motivated murders will visit Turkey next week to begin investigating Saudi dissident journalist Jamal Khashoggi’s death.
+GENEVA (AN) — An international team led by the U.N.'s top expert on politically motivated murders will visit Turkey next week to begin investigating Saudi dissident journalist Jamal Khashoggi's death.

 French political scientist Agnès Callamard, an accomplished human rights activist and scholar, requested and authorized the investigation in her role as the United Nations' special rapporteur for extrajudicial, summary or arbitrary executions.

 She is one of dozens of U.N. investigators and working groups assigned by the 47-nation U.N.
 Human Rights Council to look into specific human rights themes and countries.

 Callamard and the three other members of her team — Helena Kennedy, a lawyer and baroness; Duarte Nuno Vieira, a professor of forensic medicine and science; and Paul Johnston, a homicide and major crimes investigator — plan to visit Turkey for seven days starting on January 28.

 They will "review and evaluate, from a human rights perspective, the circumstances surrounding the killing of Kashoggi," according to a statement from the Office of the U.N.
 High Commissioner for Human Rights, or OHCHR, which provides investigative support.
 Callamard will assess how governments responded and try to determine the identities and nationalities of all those who were responsible for the killing.

 “The inquiry will also seek to identify ways by which states can strengthen fulfillment of their international commitments to protect the right to life, prevent violations and ensure accountability,” she said.

 The investigation's finding will be reported to the Human Rights Council at its June session.
 The Geneva-based body, which meets for month-long sessions several times a year, is considered the world's top international forum for promoting and protecting human rights.